 - Add the eggs and vanilla and mix until combined!

 - Add the dry ingredients and mix on low until just combined.
 Don’t over mix–just incorporate the ingredients!
 Now stir in the chocolate chips or chunks.

 - I like to make BIG peanut butter chocolate chip cookies!
 I use about 3 tablespoons of dough per cookie.
 Roll the cookies in sugar before baking so they’re well coated.
 This gives them a sweet and pretty finish!

 - Place the cookies on a baking sheet that you’ve lined with a Silpat or parchment paper.
 Leave about 2 inches between each cookie!
 Bake them for 11 to 14 minutes, until they’re golden brown on the edges but soft in the middle.
-Make sure you don’t over bake if you want SOFT peanut butter cookies.
-If you prefer a crispier peanut butter cookie, you can bake a little longer, but watch them closely.
-Every oven is different.
-The cookies will set up on the baking sheet as they cool.
+Don’t over bake!

 - Sprinkle the cookies with flaky sea salt right out of the oven.
 Let them cool and set up on the baking sheet for 10 minutes.
 After this, transfer them to a rack to cool completely.